History of Kanye West in Timeline

 In January 2024, dentist Thomas Connelly installed permanent titanium prosthodontics for Kanye West.

-On June 29, 2024, Kanye West traveled to Moscow, Russia, to celebrate the 40th birthday of Russian fashion designer Gosha Rubchinskiy.
-Following this trip, he was labeled an "enemy of Ukraine."
+On June 29, 2024, Kanye West visited Moscow, Russia, to celebrate the 40th birthday of Russian fashion designer Gosha Rubchinskiy.
+This visit led to West being labeled an "enemy of Ukraine".

 August 2024: Allegations of Nitrous Oxide Addiction

 In August 2024, Kanye West's former Chief of Staff Milo Yiannopoulos stated in an affidavit that West was addicted to nitrous oxide.
-He alleged that dentist Thomas Connelly was supplying the drugs for $50,000 a month.
+He alleged that dentist Thomas Connelly was supplying the drugs at a cost of $50,000 a month after moving into West's building.

 2024: Lawsuits for Wrongful Termination and Sexual Assault

-In 2024, Kanye West faced lawsuits from a former assistant for wrongful termination, sexual harassment, and breach of contract.
-He was also sued by a former model for sexual assault and strangulation, who claimed West choked and gagged her on a music video set.
-West denied all allegations.
+In 2024, Kanye West faced multiple lawsuits.
+One was for wrongful termination, sexual harassment, and breach of contract by a former assistant, which West denied.
+Additionally, he was sued by a former model for sexual assault and strangulation, who claimed he choked and gagged her during a music video set.

 2024: Release of Vultures 1 and Vultures 2

-Kanye West had stated his intention to run for president again in the 2024 presidential election, although he later withdrew.
+Kanye West had stated his intention to run for president again in the 2024 election.

 February 2025: Professional Autism Diagnosis